-- A. Qualification Data: For photographer.

-- B. Media : submit 3 copies on CD or flash drives.

-- 1. Identification: On each copy, provide an applied label with the following information:

-- a.
-Name of Project.

-- b.
-Name and address of photographer.
+- A. Media: submit 3 copies on CD or flash drives. - 1.
+Identification: On each copy, provide an applied label with the following information: - a.
+Name of Project. - b.
+Name of Contractor. - c.
+Date video was recorded or photographs taken. - d.

-- c.
-Name of Engineer.

-- d.
-Name of Contractor.

-- e.
-Date video was recorded or photographs taken.

-- f.
 Description of vantage point, indicating location, direction (by encompass point), and elevation or story of construction.